bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2021-03-10-newsletter.md

 - [BOLTs #839][] adds funding transaction timeout recommendations to save funding fees when there's a failure to confirm funding transactions, providing stronger guarantees for the channel funder and fundee.
-The new recommendations suggest that the funder commits to ensuring the funding transaction confirms in 2016 blocks and recommends that the fundee forget the pending channel if the funding transaction not confirm within those 2016 blocks.
+The new recommendations suggest that the funder commit to ensuring the funding transaction confirms in 2016 blocks and that the fundee forget the pending channel if the funding transaction does not confirm within those 2016 blocks.

 - [BTCPay Server #2181][] uppercases bech32 addresses when presenting [BIP21][bip21]
   URIs as QR codes.
 This results in [less dense QR codes][bech32 uppercase qr]